pip-services/pip-services-docs/content/en/python/commons/errors/application_exception.md

 Important points

 - Most languages have own definition of base exception (error) types.
-However, this class is implemented symmetrically in all languages supported by the PipServices toolkit.
-It allows to create portable implementations and support proper error propagation in microservices calls.
+However, this class is implemented symmetrically in all languages supported by the PipServices toolkit and  allows to create portable implementations and support proper error propagation in microservices calls.
 - Error propagation means that when a microservice implemented in one language calls a microservice(s) implemented in a different language(s), errors are returned throught the entire call chain and restored in their original (or close) type.
 - Since number of potential exception types is endless, the PipServices toolkit supports only 12 standard categories of exceptions defined in [ErrorCategory](../error_category).
 This [ApplicationException]() class acts as a basis for these 12 standard exception types.
 - Most exceptions have just free-form message that describes occured error.
 However, this may not be sufficient to create meaninful error descriptions.
 Therefoe, the [ApplicationException]() class proposes an extended error definition that has more standard fields: